 Reimagining change as a special invitation to try something new is a powerful way to get it started.
 People love being given something exclusive and scarce.

-Who might these people be in your situation?
-A tech-friendly or risk-tolerant cohort or a group of highly passionate VIP customers.
-Done well, they will provide lubrication for the rest of your rollout with Social Proof, Status and a powerful new Dynamic Norm for exciting change ahead.
+Handled well, this cohort will provide lubrication for the rest of your rollout with Social Proof, Status and a powerful new Dynamic Norm for exciting change ahead.

 We're more likely to do the hard stuff when coupled with the pleasant